wilfredinni/python-cheatsheet/cheatsheet/control-flow.md

 ...    if i == 3:
 ...        break
 >>> else:
-...    print("only executed when no item of the list is equal to 3")
+...    print("only executed when no item is equal to 3")
 ```

 ## Ending a Program with sys.exit()